connervieira/Predator/DOCUMENTATION.md

 8. Optionally, install software to remotely manage Predator.
     - If you're installing Predator on a Raspberry Pi, you may find it useful to install a program like [RaspAP](https://github.com/RaspAP/raspap-webgui) in order to remotely manage your Predator instance, and eliminate the need for a full keyboard and display.
     - Predator works entirely via command line, meaning any set up that enables SSH access to the host will allow for remote management of Predator.
+    - If you already have an access point installed in the same area as Predator, you can simply connect Predator to it, and use SSH on a separate device to access the instance remotely.
 9. Download Predator.
     - Predator can be downloaded either from the V0LT website, or from it's GitHub page.
 The download straight from the V0LT website is recommended for sake of stability and completeness, but you're free to use GitHub as well if you're OK with using a less stable version of Predator.
     - V0LT website: <https://v0lttech.com/predator.php>